 Updated by Kate Santo

 Bookings are posts of type event that allow users to reserve themselves a slot.
-This slot might be for a meeting room in a workplace app, a parking space or a shared space in a property app, or a sports pitch in a community engagement app.
+This slot might be for things like: a meeting room in a workplace app; a parking space or a shared space in a property app; a sports pitch in a community engagement app; etc.

 Find out more about bookings in this guide.

 - You can download the iOS or Android app on your phone to follow this journey along.
 And you can also log in or sign up to the web app here

 - You can also follow along by checking out the images or code snippets in this guide

 - And you will find the relevant endpoints linked and explained in this guide, but the full API is documented in Swagger UI

 - For bookings to display in the UI, the padoq needs its

 true.
 This can only be done by an admin as padoqs don't default to these settings

 Bookings are event posts with specific bits of data attached.
 In broad terms, an event is a post with structured content that includes information like